A punt tour along the world famous college ‘backs’ is one of the pleasures of a visit to Cambridge.

 The companies trading from the authorised punt stations have all signed up to our voluntary code of practice for the visitor industry [PDF, 60kB].
 This code limits touting to areas adjacent to their business.

 The code also limits the number of touts and requires them to be identifiable and includes guidelines on when and how potential customers can be approached.

 Punt stations in Cambridge must be licensed by the Conservators of the River Cam.

-Regulations introduced by the Conservators in April 2012 state that only businesses operating from one of the six authorised punt stations will be issued with a commercial licence.
+Only businesses operating from one of the six authorised punt stations will be issued with a commercial licence.